AlbinaGiliazova/HyperskillPythonProjects/README.md

-# Hyperskill Projects
+# Hyperskill Python Projects
-Projects from https://hyperskill.org, implementation by Albina Giliazova.
+Projects from https://hyperskill.org, implementation by Albina Giliazova in Python.

 SimpleBankingSystem